knpuniversity/symfony/knpu/services-useful-objects.md

 # Intro to Services

 Ok!
-The first half of Symfony: route-controller-response is in the boos!
+The first half of Symfony: route-controller-response is in the books!

 The second half is all about useful objects.
 Obviously, returning a string response like this is not going to take us very far.
 Our aquanauts demand more!
 In real life,